 - Build or upgrade track

-- Place station markers
+- · Place station markers

 - Run trains

-- Distribute income and adjust share value
+- · Distribute income and adjust share value

 - Buy trains

-Each step is optional, and may be skipped.
+Most steps are optional, and may be skipped (the exceptions being adjusting share value, and buying trains if a public company is trainless.
+More on this later.)
 However, all steps must be followed in this order, and so may not be returned to later if skipped.
 (For instance: a railroad may not buy a train, and then go backward through the sequence to operate the new train.)